Khoeckman/freebuild-plots/README.md

 houseGroupTag (string) - Group (eg. "Owner") of the player who joined or quit houseVersion (string) - Minecraft Version of the player who joined or quit

-cookieRecord (short) - highest amount of weekly cookies on the house unique (short) [0] - Unique amount of players on the house auto (byte) - Plot address of the plot /pauto will try to claim
+cookieCurrent (short) - total amount of weekly cookies the house received cookieRecord (short) - highest amount of weekly cookies the house received cookieTotal (short) - total amount of cookies the house received unique (short) [0] - Unique amount of players on the house auto (byte) - Plot address of the plot /pauto will try to claim